JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 - know about the norms of science

 Contradiction (always incorrect)
-Tautologie (always correct, but never informative)
+Tautologie (always correct, but never informative) (wiskunde is ook tautologisch)

 When is scientific theory a good theory?
 - a theory should not contradict itself.
+- the better a theory is at telling us how our world is different from other worlds, the more [[empirical content]] that theory possesses.
 -

 ### 3. methodology: confirmation en falsification